sasagawa888/nprolog/document/CLPFD.md

 - X #< Y
 - X #>= Y
 - X #<= Y
+- X in A..Z

+# Internal system predicate
+- add_constraint(Expr)  Add the constraint expression to the set of constraints.
+- constraint_set(X) Unify X with the list of constraint sets.
+- constraint_var(Var,Range) Assign a range of integers to the variable and also add it to the list of constraint variables.

 # memo
 CLP(FD): Organization of Algorithms and Data Structures